Data Science Institute

 Required Courses

-Develops all aspects of the machine learning pipeline: data acquisition and cleaning, handling missing data, exploratory data analysis, visualization, feature engineering, modeling, interpretation, presentation in the context of real-world datasets.
-Fundamental considerations for data analysis are emphasized (the bias-variance tradeoff, training, validation, testing).
-Classical models and techniques for classification and regression are included (linear and logistic regression with regularization, support vector machines, decision trees, random forests, XGBoost).
-Uses the Python data science ecosystem (e.g., sklearn, pandas, matplotlib).
+Develops all aspects of the machine learning pipeline: exploratory data analysis, visualization, feature engineering, handling missing data, modeling, interpretability, presentation in the context of real-world datasets.
+Classical models and techniques for classification and regression are included (linear and logistic regression with regularization, support vector machines, nearest neighbors, decision trees, random forests, XGBoost).
+We will use the Python data science ecosystem (e.g., sklearn, pandas, matplotlib).
+Typically offered in the Fall semester.

 Deep Learning belongs to a broader family of machine learning methods.
 It is a particular version of artificial neural networks that emphasizes learning representation with multiple layers of networks.
 Deep Learning, plus the specialized techniques that it has inspired (e.g. convolutional neural networks, recurrent neural networks, and transformers), have led to rapid improvements in many applications, such as computer vision, machine learning, sound understanding, and robotics.
 This course gives students an overview of the prominent techniques of Deep Learning and its applications in computer vision, language understanding, and other areas.
 It also provides hands-on practice of implementing deep learning algorithms in Python.
 A final project will implement an advanced piece of work in one of these areas.